David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 # TODO's (Redone after a file saving mishap)
 1. ~Finish Simulated-therapy script~
 2. ~Replace E2b with Docker containerization~ (pushed to repo now, boots much faster)
-3. ~Add example risk-register / considerations for production environments
+3. ~Add example risk-register / considerations for production environments~
-4. Adapt 'CodeAgent' agentic loop to scroll and clean chunks of text opposed to current 'sales data implementation.
+4. Adapt 'CodeAgent' agentic loop to scroll and clean chunks of text opposed to current 'sales data implementation. **(WIP)**
 5. Test AI schema tagging, schema and a selection of models to optimize GPU usage.
 6. Generate schema instructions 'for AI, by AI' using GPT5.
 7. Finalise Graph schema and test data collection methods to test.